Legislation currently being prepared by the Department

-The main purpose of the General Scheme of the Child Care (Amendment) Bill 2018 is to replace the existing provision in section 26 of the 1991 Child Care Act with more extensive provisions relating to Guardians ad litem.
+The main purpose of the Child Care (Amendment) Bill 2019 is to replace the existing provision in section 26 of the 1991 Child Care Act with more extensive provisions relating to Guardians ad litem.
 The overall objective is to ensure that the Guardian ad litem service can be provided to benefit the greatest number of children and young people, so that their voices can be heard in child care proceedings and that this service will be of high quality and sustainable into the future.

 The Government originally gave its approval for the publication of a General Scheme of the Child Care (Amendment) Bill 2017 in January 2017.
 This was referred to the Joint Oireachtas Committee on Children and Youth Affairs for pre-legislative scrutiny and the Committee provided the Minister with its recommendations in May 2017.

 Following a Government Decision in December 2017 for a new Guardian ad litem service to be established within an executive office of the Department of Children and Youth Affairs, a revised General Scheme was approved by Government in February 2018.
-The revised Scheme also addresses the recommendations of the Joint Oireachtas Committee.
-The Bill is currently in the course of drafting.
-It is anticipated that the Bill will be published in the spring/summer Oireachtas session.
+The revised Scheme also addressed the recommendations of the Joint Oireachtas Committee.

 Adoption (Information and Tracing (No.2)) Bill